MSNBC host Rachel Maddow’s partner contracted COVID-19

 Maddow was worried sick when she found out her partner of more than 20 years contracted COVID-19, but she wasn’t expecting it to put her in danger of dying.

-“It won’t necessarily be you, it’ll be the most important person in the world and how can you bare that,” said Maddow on her Twitter account.
+“It won’t necessarily be you, it’ll be the most important person in the world and how can you bear that,” said Maddow on her Twitter account.

-47-year old Rachel Maddow is a western Massachusetts resident and lives in the Hampshire County town of Cummington.
-On Thursday she returned to hosting her program from home and revealed that her partner, Susan Mikula had contracted the virus.
+The 47-year old is a western Massachusetts resident and lives in the Hampshire County town of Cummington.
+On Thursday, she returned to hosting her program from home and revealed that her partner, Susan Mikula, had contracted the virus.

 Mikula, who tested positive two weeks ago, became ill, but Maddow tested negative.
 At one point, Maddow said there was a possibility that COVID-19 may kill her partner, based on the severity of her symptoms.